prajithmanimoole/FestApp/event_app/README.md

 - Admin cannot register for games.

 ### Test credentials
-- Admin: phone `9990001111`, password `admin123`
+- Admin: phone `9990001111`, password `1234`

-### Deploy to Render
+### Notes
-1. Push this folder to a GitHub repo.
-2. Create a new Render Web Service
-   - Build command: `pip install -r requirements.txt`
-   - Start command: `gunicorn app:app`
-3. Set environment variable `SECRET_KEY` to a strong random value.
-4. After deploy, visit the URL.
-Optionally connect a custom domain.
+This project is set up for local usage.
+Remove any cloud deployment configs.